moorepants/learn-multibody-dynamics/motion.rst

 Choosing Generalized Speeds
 ===========================

+There are many possible choices for generalized speed and you are free to select them as you please, as long as they fit the form of equation :math:numref:`generalized-speeds` and :math:`\mathbf{Y}_k` is invertible.

+Some selections of generalized speeds can reduce the complexity of important velocity expressions and if selected carefully may reduce the complexity of the equations of motion we will derive in a later chapters.

-Take for example the angular velocity of a reference frame which is oriented with a :math:`z\textrm{-}x\textrm{-}y` body fixed orientation:
+To see some examples of selecting generalized speeds, take for example the angular velocity of a reference frame which is oriented with a :math:`z\textrm{-}x\textrm{-}y` body fixed orientation:

 .. jupyter-execute::